preeti-creator/My_resume_work/README.md

 # My_resume_work
-Building a website which display Resume and Bio-data using HTML and CSS.
+Building a website which display Resume and Bio-data using HTML, CSS and javascript.